VincentNgo12/led-audio-visualizer/docs/Progress.md

 -That -flto flag is definitely the culprit, even affecting main.c -That -flto is causing so much trouble, affecting so much files.
 I need to come to a solution tomorrow.
 -At least I know exactly what the problem is now.

+### Day 10
+-Decided to change Makefile to only apply -flto -Os to those CMSIS-DSP files.
+-Seems to be working now, should have come up with this earlier